In 2022, tuition for full-time students at Nebraska Wesleyan University was $38,898 a year.

 If these numbers feel scary, remember, the advertized cost of tuition doesn't mean much if you plan to use financial aid to help pay for college.
 Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
 Additionally, student loans can make theprice of collegefeel more doable until after graduation.

-Nebraska Wesleyan University is a private, religious institution, so it has the same tuition for residents of Nebraska as it does for residents from other states.
+Nebraska Wesleyan University is a private, religious institution, which means it has the same tuition for students from Nebraska as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Nebraska Wesleyan University is $11,657 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Nebraska Wesleyan University is $11,374 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the school dining halls.